Part-time, 10-25 hours/week

 - Strong communication skills.
 SITE Guides must be able to communicate effectively with their fellow Guides and respond to emails in a timely fashion.

-- Must have a knowledge of and an interest in contemporary art.
+- Must have a knowledge of and/or an interest in contemporary art.
 A knowledge of art history is preferred.

 - Must be available to work around holidays (eg. the Friday after Thanksgiving).